devarkarr/devarkarr/README.md

 Passionate developer with a solid foundation in both front-end and back-end.
 My adept problem-solving skills and proactive approach to learning new technologies ensure that I stay at the forefront of industry trends.

-🔭 Leading teams on transformative projects to reshape industries.
+🔭 Leading on transformative projects to reshape industries.

-🌱 I’m currently learning Deep Dive JavaScript and Protocol,
+🌱 I’m currently learning Deep Dive Swift,

 🚀 Dedicated to pushing the boundaries of technology while fostering a culture of excellence.